serhankuyumcu/React-tattoshop-app/README.md

 ![Adsız2](https://user-images.githubusercontent.com/63939769/189640959-a617125d-0ffa-425b-9c04-9e46b86af9c4.png)<br><br>
 1- emailjs configuration for mail issues. https://dashboard.emailjs.com/sign-in<br>
 2- npm install for packages.<br>
 3- also essential be warned about react-router-dom version and usages steps.
 React-router-dom v5 or v6.
-Each one of them have different implementation.
+Each one of them have different implementation.<br>
 4- yup package for basic data model.